ssbc/ssb-room-client/readme.md

  * Returns a boolean indicating whether this
  * string is an invite code to some Room.
  */
-utils.isInvite(str);
+utils.isOpenRoomInvite(str);

 /**
  * Returns a multiserver address but
  * returns null if `str` is not an invite.
  */
-utils.inviteToAddress(str);
+utils.openRoomInviteToAddress(str);

 /**
  * If `addr` refers to the multiserver address
  * for a Room server, then this returns an invite
  * code to that Room.
  */
-utils.addressToInvite(addr);
+utils.addressToOpenRoomInvite(addr);
 ```

-For example, if you call `utils.inviteToAddress(invite)`, you now have `address`, and you can call `ssb.conn.connect(address, {type: 'room'}, cb)`.
+For example, if you call `utils.openRoomInviteToAddress(invite)`, you now have `address`, and you can call `ssb.conn.connect(address, {type: 'room'}, cb)`.

-Once the Room is connected to, the `ssb-room-client` plugin will automatically stage the peers currently online in that Room, and then using `ssb.conn.stagedPeers()` you can read those peers and optionally connect to them using the address they announced.
+Once the room is connected to, the `ssb-room-client` plugin will automatically stage the peers currently online in that Room, and then using `ssb.conn.stagedPeers()` you can read those peers and optionally connect to them using the address they announced.
 Read more about this in the [docs for SSB CONN](https://github.com/staltz/ssb-conn).

 **Rooms are not feeds to be followed.** Although every room server has an SSB id, this is only used for encryption through secret-handshake, and does not represent a "feed" in any sense.
 Your app should not display room servers as accounts, users should not assign names or profile pictures, because the room never publishes anything on SSB.
 If accounts follow a room, this would only pollute the social graph with no benefit.